wizzlern/drupal-service-structure/readme.md

 # More code, less spaghetti

-**Alert: This code is not ready for the workshop yet.
-Try it, but come back later for the final version.**

-This code is part of a workshop developed by [Wizzlern](https://wizzlern.nl) specially for the [DrupalJam](https://drupaljam.nl) 2017.
+This code is part of a workshop developed by [Wizzlern](https://wizzlern.nl) for the [DrupalJam](https://drupaljam.nl) 2017.
 The Dutch annual Drupal gathering.

 Prepare for the workshop by **downloading this code** and **setting-up a Drupal 8 site** with the included starter kit.
 This package contains all the code you need for the workshop.

-## Directory /starter-kit
+### Directory /starter-kit

 Contains Drupal 8 core with configuration, installation profile and custom modules.
 See below for installation instructions.

-## Directory /exercises
+### Directory /exercises

 Contains step by step exercises that will be executed during the workshop.
-Exercises are described in exercise.md and may contain code files that you will copy over to your custom modules.
+Exercises are described in exercise.md files and may contain code files that you will copy over to your custom module.

-## Directory /final-result
+### Directory /final-result

 Contains code of the completed exercises.
 Use it when you get stuck, to learn by reading code or to impress your collegues after the workshop.